nrisse/mwi-srf183/readme.md

 In the presentations, the radiosonde profiles were simulated with a surface emissivity of 0.6.
 This was changed to 0.9 in the final report, since this value is more realistic for water surfaces.
-This change had an effect only at low IWV and caused a larger bandpass effect.
+This change had an effect only at low IWV and caused a smaller bandpass effect for Arctic radiosonde profiles.

 ## Reports and presentations
 ### 2020-09-22: Short summary of work